huyptruong/tableau-vcs-example/README.md

-## Step 1: Set up and Configure your Workflow
+## Step 1: Set up and Configure your Workflowa

 Please do the following:
 * Set up a GitHub account